oneminch/Notes/HTML.md

 - Form controls provide built-in client-side validation using HTML attributes.
     - e.g. `type`=< `email` | `tel` | `url` >, `min`, `max`.
     - The `pattern` attribute can be used to enforce constraints using RegEx.
+        - A `title` attribute can be used in combination with `pattern` to add a custom error message / feedback.
 - An alternative to built-in HTML validation is to use [the Constraint Validation API](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#the_constraint_validation_api) using [[JavaScript]].
     - This API makes certain properties (such as `validity`) and methods (such as `setCustomValidity`) available on certain form elements.
     - It provides a more powerful way of handling constraints, and providing feedback.